Comparison·Jun 15, 2026·12 min read

 Three structural choices separate Floowed from the AI-decisioning category.

 Same-week activation, no professional services dependency.
-The Decisioning Canvas is the implementation.
+The Decisioning Engine is the implementation.
 The credit officer writes the first policy directly, in plain English, the same week the trial starts.
 The 40+ integrations with LMS, bureaus, KYC, and banking are pre-built.
-The first decision happens in days, not quarters.
+The first decision happens in weeks, not quarters.
 Scienaptic, like most enterprise decisioning vendors, sells with implementation services.
 That model fits a buyer with a multi-quarter timeline.
 It does not fit a lender who needs to be live this quarter.

 One more thing.
 Floowed is score-agnostic on purpose.
 We do not build proprietary scores, so we never end up in the awkward position of pushing a customer onto our model when their own model or a partner's model is the right answer.
 Scienaptic ships its own models alongside the platform.
 For some buyers that is a feature.
 For buyers who already have a score they trust, it is a conflict of interest baked into the product.